-Brittle nails can be a sign of anemia in which case you may wish to eat foods higher in iron content such as dark leafy greens or grass raised meat.
+Brittle nails can be a sign of anemia in which case you may wish to eat foods higher in iron, such as dark leafy greens or grass-raised meat.
 Ensuring you get plenty of sleep and perhaps cutting back on heavy exercise regimens can help.
 They can also be warning signs for anorexia and bulimia.

 If your nails appear white, and you cannot distinguish the half moon (lunula) usually observed at the base of the nail from the rest of your nail, this could be a sign of a serious underlying condition.
-When your nails appear like this (sometimes referred to as Terrys nails), you might be suffering from liver, kidney or heart disease.
-However, this may also simply be due to aging so if you suspect something is wrong, consult your family doctor.
+When your nails appear like this (sometimes referred to as Terry's nails), you might be suffering from liver, kidney, or heart disease.
+However, this may also simply be due to aging.
+You should see a family doctor if you suspect something is wrong.

 White Spots on Nails